 An initial special services license is valid for three years from the date of issuance and may be renewed as provided in section 7.01 of these rules.
-The standards and competencies for each special services endorsement are set forth in state board of education rule, 1 CCR 301-101.

-3.02(1) An initial special services license may be issued to an applicant who:

-3.02(1)(a) meets the requirements for the specialty area specified in 3.02 of these rules:

-3.02(1)(b) has supplied an institutional recommendation which meets the requirements outlined in 2.04(2), and:

-3.02(1)(c) verifies satisfactory completion of the appropriate degree for the specialization from an accepted institution of higher education;

-3.02(1)(d) specifies the area(s) of specialization completed by the applicant;

-3.02(1)(d)(i) verifies successful completion of internship or practicum in a school setting or other appropriate setting, as specified by rule for the specialization area sought for licensure;

-3.02(2)(d)(ii) certifies that the applicant has demonstrated thorough knowledge of the special service area and has the professional competencies essential for educational service; and

-3.02(1)(e) has submitted a complete application for a license as defined in section 2.04 of these rules.

-3.02(2) An initial special services license may be issued in one or more of the following specializations:
+- 3.02(1) An initial special services license may be issued to an applicant who: - 3.02(1)(a) meets the requirements for the specialty area specified in 3.02 of these rules: - 3.02(1)(b) has supplied an institutional recommendation which meets the requirements outlined in 2.04(2), and: - 3.02(1)(c) verifies satisfactory completion of the appropriate degree for the specialization from an accepted institution of higher education; - 3.02(1)(d) specifies the area(s) of specialization completed by the applicant; - 3.02(1)(d)(i) verifies successful completion of internship or practicum in a school setting or other appropriate setting, as specified by rule for the specialization area sought for licensure; - 3.02(2)(d)(ii) certifies that the applicant has demonstrated thorough knowledge of the special service area and has the professional competencies essential for educational service: and - 3.02(1)(e) has submitted a complete application for a license as defined in section 2.04 of these rules. - 3.02(2) An initial special services license may be issued in one or more of the following specializations: